matejskubic/ser-research/BE%2Dterna-SER-Connectors.md

 * D365FO Smartbridge configuration, architecture

 # Information about BE-terna Microsoft Dyamics 365 for Dataverse Connectors for SER Doxis
+Solution is allowing a configurable 1-way integration of entity metadata from Dataverse to Doxis solution document folders.
+Syncronization is triggered either manually or using the registered plugin steps as described in the manual.
+Azure infrastructure is used to transpose the documents according to the configuration to the Doxis endpoints.

 Please read the [Configuration Manual](https://dev.azure.com/BE-terna-SER/SER-Doxis/_git/SER-Doxis-Dataverse?path=/ConfigurationManual.docx) for the architetecture overview and specific configuration options of the solution.

 * Doxis is an extremely agile, scalable and secure platform for ECM, BPM and collabora-tion applications of all kinds.
 Through APIs and connectors, Doxis provides information, manages cross-system processes and connects to Dataverse / Dynamics CRM and other systems.